kathirr007/FullStackVue/Readme.md

 # FullStackVue
-Practice Project of Vue.js and GraphQL
+Practice Project using Vue.js and GraphQL

 ## Project setup
 ```